-E OF TEXAS ΓΥ OF I, (name), as a local public official of the College District, make this affidavit and on my oath state the following: a person(s) related to me in the first degree, have a substantial interest as defined in Local Government Code 171.002 in: a business entity, as defined in Local Government Code 171.001, that would experience a special economic effect distinguishable from its effect on the public by a vote or decision of the board. or □ 2.
-The t real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. business entity or real property is: (name/a address of business or description of property) ("I" or name of relative and relationship) (have)(has) a substan tial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.
-Ownership of \$15,000 or more of the fair market value of the business entity.
-Funds received from the business entity exceed ten percent of (my, her, his) gross income for the previous year.
-Real property is involved and (I, she, he) (have)(has) an equitable or legal ownership with a fair market value of at least \$2,500.
-2 Thos statements in this affidavit are based on my personal knowledge and are true and correct

-- 3. The statements in this affidavit are based on my personal knowledge and are true and correct. - 3.
+- real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. - 2.
+The business entity or real property is:

+(name/address of business or description of property)

+("I" or name of relative and relationship) (have)(has) a substantial interest in this business entity or real property as follows: (check all that apply)

+- □ Ownership of ten percent or more of the voting stock or shares of the business entity. - □ Ownership of ten percent or more of the fair market value of the business entity. - □ Ownership of \$15,000 or more of the fair market value of the business entity. - □ Funds received from the business entity exceed ten percent of (my, her, his) gross income for the previous year. - Real property is involved and \\\\\ (I, she, he) (have)(has) an equitable or legal ownership with a fair market value of at least \$2,500. - 3.
+The statements in this affidavit are based on my personal knowledge and are true and correct. - 3.
 Upon the filing of this affidavit with the board's official record keeper, I affirm that I shall abstain from participation in any decision involving this business entity or real property, unless permitted according to Local Government Code 171.004(c).

 Signature of official:

 Title:

 Date:

 STATE OF TEXAS

 COUNTY OF

-Sworn to and subscribed before me on this (year). day o f (month),
+Sworn to and subscribed before me on this(year). da y of (month),

-, Notary P ublic, State of Texas
+, Notar y Public, State o of Texas